 Each week we will be open from Wednesdays 10am – 4pm.
 You can either pop in for a visit, or you can come along to volunteer.

-Each week we give a farm tour to new volunteers, and then have a list of varied tasks to get through from planting, to preparing beds, to building, or just prep of the farm.
+Each week on Wednesdays at 10am we give a farm tour to new volunteers, and then have a list of varied tasks to get through from planting, to preparing beds, to building, or just prep of the farm.
 We try to vary these tasks so it isn’t repetitive and that you learn something and enjoy every visit.

 Normally we provide lunch for our volunteers, of produce from around the farm.
 This community lunch is really important to us.
 However with the current Covid-19 restrictions in place we are asking that volunteers bring their own lunch and drinks for now.